ritika24-s/Generic-Text-Processor/README.md

 -- text_nltk.py - contains code on preprocessing a text file using NLTK library

--- todo - lists all the steps to follow while doing any MLP related tasks
+-- todo - lists all the steps to follow while doing any NLP related tasks

 -- requirements.txt - contains list of all installed libraries